robert-westenberger/knowledgebase/mathematics/discrete-mathematics/partial-orderings.md

 # Hasse Diagrams
-A Hasse diagram is a digraph for a finite poset that has mandatory edges removed.
-For example, the digraph for the partial ordering
+--A Hasse diagram is a digraph for a finite poset that has mandatory edges removed.
+For example, the digraph for the partial ordering `````